kachayev/muse/README.md

              (fmap (partial apply concat)))))
 ```

-You can also use monad interface with `cats` library (still experimental):
+You can also use monad interface with `cats` library:

 ```clojure
 (defn num-common-friends